MaryHal/dmenu-suite/README.md

     $ ./lockwrap ./mpcmenu
     $ ./lockwrap alsamixer

 If these commands are immediately run one after another, alsamixer will not be opened as mpcmenu would be using the lockfile.
-I've accidentally held down one of my hotkeys that opens these menus causing a dozen terminals/menus to open.
-The addition of lockfiles will take care of mishaps like that.

 TODO
 ====